Make Anger Your Ally

 In just a few seconds, Mikey went from 0 to 100.
 He was wailing and kicking and throwing himself around the backseat (you know how it is with toddlers).
 Davis had no idea what had suddenly made Mikey so upset (furious children aren’t known for their communication skills).
 He got his answer when Mikey climbed onto his lap, grabbed the wheel, and yanked it to the side.

-Davis fought to keep control of the car while Mikey screeched “Park!” and the care veered off the road into a ditch.
+Davis fought to keep control of the car while Mikey screeched “Park!” and the car veered off the road into a ditch.
 What a nightmare, right?
-No 2-year-old should ever drive a car, especially when they’re upset.
+It's illegal for 2-year-olds to drive for a reason.

 In an alternate scenario, Davis has buckled Mikey into a car seat.